anthonyhlcheng/OpenLDBWSjsServer/README.md

 OPENLDBWSLDB=http://thalesgroup.com/RTTI/2017-10-01/ldb/
 ```

-Using the token that was supplied by OpenDBWS during registration, replace the undefined value of OPENLDBWSTOKEN with your private token.
+Using the token that was supplied by OpenLDBWS during registration, replace the undefined value of OPENLDBWSTOKEN with your private token.

 The other variables are what forms the XML query.
-Should OpenDBWS be updated to a newer version, then you will need to replace the values above.
+Should OpenLDBWS be updated to a newer version, then you will need to replace the values above.

 More specifically: